saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-15-opensource.md

 I kept reading people's Github profiles in admiration of especially people that had repositories in the category of "Repositories they contribute to".
 I wanted this on my profile too but did not know how to.
 I did not have many experienced developers in my circles atleast so this kind of information I did not get easily.

 My future in open source presents limitless opportunities.
 There are many places you can be but you will never be every where.I will consistently continue to contribute to the projects I have started especially with ceph.
 I have this passion for [PYPY](https://bitbucket.org/pypy/pypy) and believe it has a whole future a head of it because it is solving a common problem.
-I will thefore keep sending some patches to [pypy](https://bitbucket.org/pypy/pypy) and [qutebrowser](https://github.com/qutebrowser/qutebrowser) most likely after Outreachy because I have alot to do now.
+I will thefore keep sending some patches to [pypy](https://bitbucket.org/pypy/pypy) and [qutebrowser](https://github.com/qutebrowser/qutebrowser).

-### Lessons I have learned

 #### Take every opportunity to invest in others